skybert/skybert-net/src/pages/cv.md

 telecoms allowed me to work with JEE, SOAP web services, CORBA, GNU/Linux and HP-Unix - all in the same solution!

-## Opera Software Intern Opera Software
-2001 – 2002 (1 year)
+## Opera Software, Intern, 2001 – 2002 (1 year)

 Summer intern & part time work involving ECMA/JavaScript, DOM and Python development as well as testing Opera on the Linux platform.

 # Education
-## The University of Stirling
-MSc, Human Resource Management 2002 – 2003
+## The University of Stirling, MSc Human Resource Management 2002 – 2003

 Activities and Societies: University of Stirling Mountaineering Club, SUDS - Stirling University Drama Society, University of Stirling Volleyball Club, CU.

-## Østfold University College (HiØ)
-BSc, Business English, Computer Science 1999 – 2002
+## Østfold University College (HiØ), BSc Business English, Computer Science 1999 – 2002

 Activities and Societies: Founded the FiFo film society, was a member of the STAMP art society ("Studenter angriper med pensel") and was an